opinionstage/opinionstage-wordpress-plugin/readme.txt

  == Templates & Examples ==

-Start form scratch or use one of the hundreds of templates to get up and going super fast with an optimized item.
+Start from scratch or use one of the hundreds of templates to get up and going super fast with an optimized item.

  == Integrations ==